 Life in San Diego may not have been our plan B, or C or even X, Y, or Z, but it doesn’t mean that God didn’t have something to teach us throughout this whole experience.

 God has definitely grown my family.
 I’ve learned that it’s almost impossible to be both woke and reformed.
 The implications of both ideologies clash.
-From my own church experiences, I have discovered that if someone affirms reformed theology but embraces woke ideology, they will eventually have to reject reformed theology, and that is something I was not willing to do.
+From my own church experiences, I have discovered that if someone affirms reformed theology but embraces woke ideology, they will eventually have to reject reformed theology, and that is something I am not willing to do.

 “If I had never joined a Church till I had found one that was perfect, I should never have joined one at all!
 And the moment I did join it, if I had found one, I should have spoiled it, for it would not have been a perfect Church after I had become a member of it.
 Still, imperfect as it is, it is the dearest place on earth to us.” – Charles Spurgeon